OSOceanAcoustics/echoshader/README.md

 In the [Issues](https://github.com/OSOceanAcoustics/echoshader/issues) section of this repository, we list project ideas from mentors.
 We encourage you as a GSoc participant to propose your own original project ideas as new issues.

-After you [sign up as a GSoC participant](https://summerofcode.withgoogle.com/get-started/) Please submit your proposals as new issues within this repository.
-Simply use the [Echoshader GSoC Proposal](https://github.com/OSOceanAcoustics/echoshader/issues/new?assignees=&labels=proposal&template=gsoc-proposal.md&title=%5BGSoC%5D) issue template.
+After you [sign up as a GSoC participant](https://summerofcode.withgoogle.com/get-started/) Please submit your proposals based on the [Echoshader GSoC Proposal](proposal-template.md) template.

 ### Questions?